darkhelmet-gaming/Prism/README.md

 ###MySQL/MariaDB

 MySQL and the MariaDB fork are familiar products, especially for users of Prism 1/2.
-We continue to support these two products.
+We continue to support these two products although native JSON support is essentially unavailable

+Recent versions of MySQL support native JSON, while MariaDB has some support - although they've diverged in their handling.
+Supporting would require special work for each and is not a priority at this time.

 ###H2